Sutton Salt Lake: Geography

+Geology

-The lake is filled only by rainwater and dries up during periods of warm weather and little rain.
-When full, the lake has salinity about one quarter to one third of that of seawater.
-The salinity is due to marine aerosols in rainwater which is concentrated by around 20000 evaporation and refilling cycles.
+The lake is situated in schist basement and filled only by rainwater and dries up during periods of warm weather and little rain, in up to annual cycles.
+It has been doing this for about 20,000 years When full, the lake has salinity about one quarter to one third of that of seawater and a pH near 9.
+At other times it has salinity up to 50 mS/cm which is more than typical New Zealand oceanic waters.
+The salinity is due to marine aerosols in rainwater which has been concentrated by around 20000 evaporation and refilling cycles.

+Climate

 Sutton Salt Lake is also unique in that it lies in a region of windy cool-temperate maritime climate.
 This makes it different from most of the world's saline lakes, which usually form in arid continental landscapes.
 The total area of the lake, when the shallow depression is filled with rainwater, is nearly two hectares.
-The nearest coast is 50 kilometers from the lake.
+The nearest coast is 50 km from the lake, and separated from the lake by to its south an area of high ground known as the Barewood Plateau.